osposweb/osposweb.github.io/Sales.md

 - *Invoice* - This will allow the Invoice to be printed prior to any payments being posted.
 - *Quote* - This not only enables conventional Invoice behavior but also allows quotes to be prepared and printed.

-**Sales Quote Format** - This is how the quote number will be formatted when it is assigned.
-There following codes can be used to assign a particular value.
-Normally only one is used but they can be combined.
-- *&CO* - This will be replaced with the number of sales records that have an invoice number.
-- *&YCO* - This will be replaced with the number of sales records.
-- *&SCO* - This is a count of the number of suspended sales records with an invoice number.
-- *&AUT* - [Proposed] This will use the "Last quote number used" configuration value to build the invoice when the sale is complete.
-When the sale is complete the value is incremented and replaces &AUT.
-If the quote number should be a fixed number of digits then the number of digits to use can be indicated using the following format &AUT[000000] with the number of zeros between the brackets indicating how long the number should be.
-- *&YR* - [Proposed] The two digit year from the date of sale replaces the value &YR

-For example, If the value "Q&YR&AUT[000000]" will render an quote number looks like Q17000032 if prior to generation the value of the last invoice number used is 31 and the year of the sale is 2017.

 **Sales Invoice Format** - This is how the invoice number will be formatted when it is assigned.
 There are three codes that you can provide that will be translated to a particular value.
 Normally only one is used.
 - *&CO* - This will be replaced with the number of sales records that have an invoice number.
 - *&YCO* - This will be replaced with the number of sales records.